Diversity Development Certificate Program

 Diversity Development Certificate Offerings

-Diversity Certificate Workshops being offered for 2022 - 2023
+Diversity Certificate Workshops being offered spring of 2023

 You can register by visiting MSU Registration and searching for the course title.